ManikanthT/BIM-Quantity-Take-Off-Tool/BIM Quantity Take Off/README.md

    - Export only required element types
    - Reduces file size and processing time

-## Development

-### Code Quality

-The code follows Python best practices:
-- Type hints where applicable
-- Comprehensive docstrings
-- Modular architecture with clear separation of concerns
-- Error handling and logging throughout
-- PEP 8 style guide compliance

-### Testing

-Test the tool with sample IFC files:
-1. Export a test model from Revit
-2. Run the tool: `python main.py test_model.ifc test_output.xlsx`
-3. Verify quantities in the Excel output
-4. Compare with manual calculations if needed

-### Extending the Tool

-To add support for additional element types:
-1. Add element type to `get_civil_engineering_elements()` in `ifc_reader.py`
-2. Update quantity extraction logic if needed
-3. Test with sample IFC files containing the new element type

 ## Documentation

 - **[IMPLEMENTATION_PLAN.md](IMPLEMENTATION_PLAN.md)**: Detailed implementation plan and architecture